South Carolina Code of Laws

 (1) annually calculate the average 911 charge as provided in Section 23-47-50(F);

 (2) take appropriate measures to maintain the confidentiality of the proprietary information described in this section.
-This information may be disclosed to board and committee members only in the event a dispute arises with respect to the board's and committee's discharge of their responsibilities under Section 23-47-65(B)(2) which necessitates such disclosure.
+This information may be disclosed to Revenue and Fiscal Affairs Office and committee members only in the event a dispute arises with respect to the Revenue and Fiscal Affairs Office's and committee's discharge of their responsibilities under Section 23-47-65(B)(2) which necessitates such disclosure.
 The information also shall be exempt from disclosure pursuant to Chapter 4, Title 30.
-Members of the board may not disclose the information to any third parties, including their employers;
+Members of the Revenue and Fiscal Affairs Office may not disclose the information to any third parties, including their employers;

 (3) take appropriate measures to see that all prepaid wireless sellers comply with the requirements of Section 23-47-68(F) and that all other CMRS service suppliers comply with the requirements of Section 23-47-50(F).